rogsme/yams.media/content/advanced/seeding-with-qbitmanage.md

 # Creating the Stack

+## Stopping Autoupdates
+qBitManage communicates with qBitTorrent's API to function.

+This means any breaking changes to qBitTorrent's API will break qBitManage, as the maintainers have not had ample time review changes and update qBitManage accordingly.

+Therefore, you should disable any autoupdating of the qBitTorrent container from within Watchtower, and only update it manually when qBitManage has had a new release and specifically supports a newer qBitTorrent version.

+Feel free to leave on auto-updates for qBitManage though!

 ## Using a Deletion Tool
 To set up this stack, a deletion tool should be used.
 This refers to any tool that deletes unwanted media from your Jellyfin/Plex libray.